George Loffhagen

 George Loffhagen (born 19 April 2001) is a British professional tennis player.
 He has a career-high ATP singles ranking of world No. 200 achieved on 27 October 2025.
-He has won six ITF singles titles.
+He has won two ATP Challenger and six ITF singles titles.

 Early life

 From Ealing, West London, he attended St Benedict’s School.
 From the age of eight he was coached by Jo Durie’s former coach Alan Jones and later his son Ryan Jones, and joined a tennis academy based at Chiswick and Northwood in Middlesex, run by David Felgate, where he was a regular practice partner of Jack Draper.

 Career

 Loffhagen competed in the boys' singles events in 2017 at Wimbledon and the US Open, reaching the third round in both.
 He also competed in the boys' doubles at those tournaments, partnering Jack Draper.
 He made his senior professional debut in an F6 Futures in Britain in September 2017.
 He became the first male tennis player born in 2001 to reach a professional final in May 2018, at an F1 Futures event in Uganda.

+Loffhagen stepped away from tennis for a time saying that he "wasn’t enjoying it at that time" and "wanted to do something else.
+I worked in a pub, studied a bit, went to university… and then I played a couple of tournaments and enjoyed it again.
+I didn’t want to have regrets—so I decided to start again".

 In April 2023, he won the ITF M25 Mysuru Open in India, defeating Australian Blake Ellis in the final.
 In May 2023, he won an M25 tournament held in Nottingham, for his second career title at that level in as many months.
-In June 2023 he secured his first win at the ATP Challenger Tour level when he defeated top-150 ranked Finn Otto Virtanen at the 2023 Nottingham Open.
+In June 2023 he secured his first win at the ATP Challenger level when he defeated top-150 ranked Finn Otto Virtanen at the 2023 Nottingham Open.
 He backed that win up with a victory over higher-ranked Shang Juncheng in the next round to make the quarterfinals in Nottingham.
 At No. 176 in the world, Juncheng started the match 238 places higher than Loffhagen.

 He was awarded a wildcard for his Grand Slam tournament main-draw debut at the 2023 Wimbledon Championships, where he lost out to Holger Rune in straight sets in the first round.
 At the 2025 Wimbledon Championships, he was again given a wildcard into the main-draw where but lost to Pedro Martinez in four sets in the first round.

 Loffhagen won his first ATP Challenger title at El Espinar in Spain in July 2025, defeating Nicolás Álvarez Varona in the final.

+Having entered qualifying for the 2026 Australian Open, he won in the first round against Germany's Justin Engel.
+He lost in the final round of qualifying to American Nishesh Basavareddy.

+Loffhagen won his second ATP Challenger singles title at the 2026 Roehampton Challenger II, defeating fellow British player Charles Broom in the final.